kragen/derctuo/thermistors.md

 insulator (very weak in the case of MgO).

-You can get fairly fine (≈100μm) copper wire by, among other things, untwisting Ethernet cables.
-[Annealed copper's temperature coefficient of resistivity α is about 0.0039][0], comparable to platinum's.
+You can get fairly fine (≈100μm) copper wire by, among other things, untwisting Ethernet cables or some power cables.
+[Annealed copper's temperature
+coefficient of resistivity α is about 0.0039][0], comparable to platinum's.
 You could maybe stick such a coil of fine copper wire inside some kind of insulator, such as quartz sand, and do a four-wire